Nicholaswogan/Wogan_and_Catling_2019/README.rst

 For this calculation we use an open-source Gibbs minimzation code that was produced and described by Krissansen-Totton et al. 2016 (link).
 The source code can be downloaded at http://www.krisstott.com/publications.html .

 Note: The atmosphere-ocean gibbs minimization is a optimization problem that has multiple local minima.
 The code tries to find a global minimum by attempting the minimization from many different random starting points.
-The number of attempted minimization can be changed in the file "Gibbs_minimization/Main_script_iterate.m".
+The number of attempted minimizations can be changed in the file "Gibbs_minimization/Main_script_iterate.m".
 More iterations will ensure a global minimum is found, although it will also slow down the calculation.
 I have had good luck with ~30 iterations, although, if the plots produced in the final step (step 4) do not look smooth, then you should re-run volc_gibbs.py with more iterations.

 Approximate run-time is ~24 hours.